ucan-wg/promise/README.md

 # 4. Prior Art

-The [Capability Transport Protocol (CapTP)] is one of the most influential object-capability systems, and forms the basis for much of the rest of the items on this list.
+The Capability Transport Protocol ([CapTP]) is one of the most influential object-capability systems, and forms the basis for much of the rest of the items on this list.

 The Object Capability Network ([OCapN]) protocol extends [CapTP] with a generalized networking layer.
 It has implementations from the [Spritely Institute] and [Agoric].
 At time of writing, it is in the process of being standardized.

-[Cap "n Proto RPC] is an influential RPC framework based on concepts from [CapTP].
+[Cap 'n Proto RPC] is an influential RPC framework based on concepts from [CapTP].
+Their website include much text expounding the benefits of promise pipelining.

 # 5. Acknowledgements